$0 Michigan Adoption Quick-Start Checklist

 Step 9: New birth certificate

 After finalization, submit the certified adoption decree to the Michigan Department of Health and Human Services Vital Records office to request an amended birth certificate listing the adopting stepparent.
-Allow 4–8 weeks.
+Processing time and fees depend on Vital Records' current requirements.

 Free Download